UPACM/algolympics-site/src/2026/data/mechanics.md

 # Eligibility of Participants

-A single proper team consists of **three (3) team members**, each of which is an _**undergraduate**_ student from a degree program at the sponsoring institution, has not graduated and is currently officially enrolled at the time of the contest.
+A single proper team consists of **three (3) team members**, each of which is an ***undergraduate*** student from a degree program at the sponsoring institution, has not graduated, and is currently officially enrolled at the time of the contest.
 For institutions who have not started the semester, participants must have been enrolled during the last academic grading period.
 Note that all team members must be from the same institution.
 Alternates **WILL NOT** be allowed.

 The contestants must be Filipino citizens or officially enrolled at a sponsoring institution in the Philippines at the time of the contest.

 Contestants will be required to submit a valid school ID in order to be eligible for the In-Person Final Round.
 If school ID is unavailable, contestants must provide proof of school registration showing their name and student number along with 2 valid IDs.

+List of valid IDs includes (but is not limited to):
+- National ID
+- Driver’s License
+- Voter’s ID
+- Social Security System (SSS) ID
+- PhilHealth ID
+- Passport
+- Postal ID

 # Registration

+Registration for the online elimination round starts at March 5, 8:00 AM and will end on March 22, 11:59 PM.

-Teams must register through the [provided registration form](http://bit.ly/AlgoRegForm2025).
+Teams must register through the provided registration form.
 Only 1 member of the team needs to submit the registration for the entire team.

 **Ensure that you have access to the email(s) you provide** and that they are regularly checked, as further instructions for the Online Elimination Round as well as the In-Person Final Round will be communicated through the email provided.

-The team must have valid Codeforces accounts and a Codeforces team to register.
+The team members must have valid Codeforces accounts and a Codeforces team to register.
 Instructions for submitting these details will be communicated through the email you have provided in the registration form.

 Note that:

 - You may register for an account at https://codeforces.com/
-- You must set your first name and last name in https://codeforces.com/settings/social to your real name before submitting or updating your registration.
+- You must set your first name and last name in https://codeforces.com/settings/social to your **real name** before submitting or updating your registration.
 - You may create a team at https://codeforces.com/teams/new and invite your team members
 - You must join as a Codeforces team that **only** consists of your teammates
 - Your team name **must not** contain any profanity or explicitly inappropriate references (i.e., sexual, political, religious).
 Invalid team names will be asked to be changed by the organizers.
-- You **must not** change your username or team name for the duration of the competition
+- You **must not** change your username or team name for the duration of the competition.

 There is no limit to the number of teams that may register per school, but the number of finalists may be limited to 3 (details seen below under "Invitation to the In-Person Final Round").